LITTLE CHILDREN - "WILLIAM & ELIZABETH"

 Elizabeth is costumed in an outfit inspired by the illustrations of fame American illustrator, Jessie Willcox Smith.
 She wears a dusty rose-colored cotton sleeveless dress with a Peter Pan collar which closes in the back with mother-of-pearl buttons.
 This is topped by a cotton smock with 3/4 length sleeves that ties in the back.
 Like the other Little Children females, Elizabeth wears a batiste teddy under her clothing.
 Cotton anklets, hand-cobbled felt tie-strap shoes, and a maroon felt bow in her hair, provide the perfect finishing touches.
 Under one arm, Elizabeth holds a miniature storybook (not shown in photo).
 This doll is #121 in the edition of 250 pieces.

 William's darling costume was also inspired by the illustrations of Jessie Willcox Smith.
 He wears a two-piece romper made of cotton 'feathercord' corduroy which buttons at the waist with mother-of-pearl buttons.
 Cotton socks and hand-cobbled white felt shoes complete his charming period ensemble.
 This doll is #163 in the edition of 250 pieces.

 William and Elizabeth each have the tiny foil "Periwinkle" medallion sewed to their clothing.
-The Periwinkle tag was only used for a very short time in the 1980's before the brass RJW button was introduced.
-The dolls are boxed in the first-ever RJW deluxe presentation boxes.
+The Periwinkle tag was only used for one year in the 1980's before the brass RJW button was introduced.
+The dolls are boxed in the first-ever RJW presentation boxes.